Tony Briffa JP – Co-Executive Director

 Appointed during 2014, Candice was previously a founding member of the US not-for-profit XXY Brain Trust.
 She has also been the manager of an online community for XXY people.

 Alex David – Secretary

 Alex was born with an ambiguous sex and raised as female until age 18 at which time Alex was told of their intersex status and then realigned to male.
 Alex now identifies as gender non-binary.
-In recent years, Alex has gradually been getting more involved in activism for intersex people and LGBTIQA communities in general.
-Alex is also currently studying at the University of New England.
+Alex is a member of the Queensland Government LGBTI Roundtable and, in June 2018, Alex was awarded as intersex activist of the year at Brisbane’s Queen’s Ball Awards.
+Their story has been covered on Insight (SBS TV), and by Fairfax, The Australian and SBS.
 Alex joined the board in July 2015.

 Peter Low – Director

 Appointed in early 2018, Peter Low is an intersex man born with 47XXY.
 Peter is an advocate for people born with sex chromosome variations.
 Peter actively works to support the academic needs of youth and children on the X & Y Spectrum, through his work as a tutor and his development of learning tools and strategies for this demographic.
 Peter is currently working towards his short-term goal of getting into Medicine, meanwhile also completing his final year of Paramedic Science at Queensland University of Technology (QUT).
 His long-term goals are to study and work as an endocrinologist, conduct medical research into 47XXY, and change the perspective of doctors and allied health professionals on intersex issues.